Exile (1995 video game series): Avernum

 Spiderweb Software has remade the Exile trilogy twice.
-The games were remade in 2000–2002 as the First Trilogy of the Avernum series, which replaced the two-dimensional tile-based graphics system of Exile with an isometric one and made numerous changes to the RPG system and some changes to the content.
+The games were remade in 2000–2002 as the First Trilogy of the Avernum series, which replaced the two-dimensional tile-based graphics system of Exile with an isometric one and made numerous alterations to the RPG system and some changes to the content.
 The remakes were followed by a remake of Blades of Exile, Blades of Avernum, in 2004.
-The Exile trilogy was rebooted for a second time with the release of Avernum: Escape from the Pit (2011), Avernum 2: Crystal Souls (2015), and Avernum 3: Ruined World (2018); the remakes featured an enhanced game engine and expanded storylines.
+The Exile trilogy was rebooted for a second time with the release of Avernum: Escape from the Pit (2011), Avernum 2: Crystal Souls (2015), and Avernum 3: Ruined World (2018).
+The remakes featured an enhanced game engine and expanded storylines.

 Engine and interface

 While the game engine itself remained relatively similar between all games in the series, the interface went through many changes.
-Each iteration sported a new layout and color scheme, as well the individual elements, like the inventory and character roster boxes, were also changed to display information differently.
-Between Exile I and Exile II the most notable difference is a background color change as well as a change to the border of the play window.
-Between Exile II and Exile III the interface was changed significantly in that the colors and window styles were changed again but the player roster was overhauled and an inventory window was added.
+Each iteration featured a new layout and color scheme.
+Individual elements, like the inventory and character roster boxes, were also changed to display information differently.
+Between Exile I and Exile II, the most notable difference is the background color and the border of the play window.
+Between Exile II and Exile III, the interface was changed significantly in that the colors and window styles were altered again, but the player roster was overhauled and an inventory window was added.
 The changes between Exile III and Blades of Exile were more subtle and were again of the color and style nature.